ONSdigital/census-rm-qid-batch-runner/README.md

 ```

 ### In kubernetes
-To start up the image and connect to it's shell in Kubernetes, point your kubectl context at the cluster you wish to run in, then run
+To start up the image and connect to its shell in Kubernetes, point your kubectl context at the cluster you wish to run in, then run
 ```bash
 make start-pod
 ```